Stefan Dekker

 About

-My research focus is on Ecohydrology and aim to work on integrated solutions on sustainable water, sustainable land and halting biodiversity loss
+My research focus is on Ecohydrology and I aim to work on integrated solutions on sustainable water, sustainable land and halting biodiversity loss.

 Biography

 1. To fundamentally understand the direct drivers of interactions between the atmosphere, biosphere and hydrosphere.
-I hereby aim (i) to understand the resilience and water use of current and future forest types, including the role of forestation and deforestation and (ii) to fundamentally understand how plants adapt to changes in carbon, nutrient and water resources, and how those processes can be upscaled
+He hereby aims (i) to understand the resilience and water use of current and future forest types, including the role of forestation and deforestation and (ii) to fundamentally understand how plants adapt to changes in carbon, nutrient and water resources, and how those processes can be upscaled.

-Stefan Dekker studied physical geography at University of Amsterdam and did his PhD at the Institute of Biodiversity and Ecosystem Dynamics (UvA-IBED) on forest ecohydrology.
-After his PhD, Stefan was staff member at Utrecht University, the Copernicus Institute of Sustainable Development.
-He supervised successfully 20 PhD students, was professor Global Ecohydrology and Sustainability and was visiting professor at Max Planck Institute for Meteorology, Exeter University and Stockholm Resilience Center.
+Stefan Dekker studied physical geography at the University of Amsterdam and he did his PhD at the Institute of Biodiversity and Ecosystem Dynamics (UvA-IBED) on forest ecohydrology.
+After his graduation, Stefan was staff member at Utrecht University, the Copernicus Institute of Sustainable Development.
+He successfully supervised 20 PhD candidates, was full professor of Global Ecohydrology and Sustainability and was visiting professor at the Max Planck Institute for Meteorology, Exeter University and Stockholm Resilience Center.

-Dekker was director of education and director of research at the department of Sustainable Development between 2019 and 2025 and was head of the Environmental Sciences group at Open University from 2018-2019.
+Dekker was director of education and director of research at the department of Sustainable Development in Utrecht between 2019 and 2025 and was head of the Environmental Sciences group at the Open Universiteit from 2018 to 2019.